100% recycling since 1950.

 member of the Bundesdeutscher Arbeitskreis für Umweltbewusstes Management e.V.
 (B.A.U.M.) since 1992.
 We are deeply convinced that climate protection and economic success can benefit each other for the good of all.
 We are also pleased to receive good marks for our sustainability management!
 In our first assessment by the world’s largest sustainability rating portal EcoVadis, we received a “Silver” award in 2021.
 Our company is among the top 10 percent of more than 75,000 companies evaluated worldwide.

 Recycling as an (almost) infinite cycle

-The vast majority of our products are made from 100 percent recovered paper.
+The vast majority of our products are made from 100 percent recovered paper (find our fibre purchasing here).
 For technical reasons, we use pulp from sustainable forestry in addition to this raw material for some grades.
 Fibres in waste paper can be reused very often, so that an environmentally friendly cycle is created through reprocessing and recycling.

 Waste paper also contains an increasing amount of plastic waste.
 Unwanted, but too bad for plain disposal, we think.
 Therefore, in 2018, we commissioned a reject processing plant to turn this waste into fuel pellets.
 They can replace regular fuels such as natural gas in industry and thus save even more CO2.

 Our products – 100 % recyclable

 All our paper and cardboard products are 100 percent recyclable, which means they can be collected in the waste paper and reprocessed into new products.
 In addition, all our products can bear the FSC seal (FSC-C074387) for sustainable forestry.